U.S. Route 15 in Virginia: Culpeper to Maryland

 US 15 and US 29 run concurrently as a four-lane divided highway around the east side of Culpeper, where the highways cross over the Washington District rail line and meet US 522 and SR 3 (Germanna Highway) at a diamond interchange.
-US 15 and US 29 pass under the rail line and meet the northern end of US 15 Business and US 29 Business at a partial cloverleaf interchange.
+US 15 and US 29 pass under the rail line and meet the northern end of US 15 Bus. and US 29 Bus. at a partial cloverleaf interchange.
 The highways parallel the Washington District through Brandy Station and by Culpeper Regional Airport to the town of Remington, where the road crosses the Rappahannock River into Fauquier County.
-US 15 and US 29 pass to the north of the town, which is directly served by US 15 Business and US 29 Business (James Madison Street).
+US 15 and US 29 pass to the north of the town, which is directly served by US 15 Bus. and US 29 Bus.
+(James Madison Street).
 Immediately north of the northern junction with the business routes, US 15 and US 29 meet the southern end of SR 28 (Catlett Road), which follows the rail line toward Manassas.

 US 15 and US 29 become concurrent with US 17, which heads southeast as Marsh Road toward Fredericksburg, at Opal on their way to Warrenton.
-South of the town, the U.S. Highways' respective business routes split northwest and the U.S. Highways bypass the town on a freeway to the east.
+South of the town, US 15 Bus./US 17 Bus./US 29 Bus. splits northwest and their respective U.S. Highways bypass the town on a freeway to the east.
 US 15, US 17, and US 29 have a diamond interchange with SR 643 (Meetze Road/Lee Street) before reaching a directional interchange where US 17 diverges from the other U.S. Highways toward Winchester and US 15 and US 29 receive their business routes.
 US 15 and US 29 head northeast as Lee Highway, which passes through New Baltimore and intersects SR 215 (Vint Hill Road) just west of Buckland, where the highways enter Prince William County cross Broad Run.
 Just east of the county line, US 29 continues east as Lee Highway toward Washington while US 15 turns north onto two-lane James Madison Highway.

 US 15 continues north through Haymarket, where the highway expands to a four-lane divided highway immediately south of its intersection with SR 55 (John Marshall Highway).
 The U.S. Highway passes through a diamond interchange with I-66 and runs through a suburban area between Catharpin to the east and the Bull Run Mountains to the west.
 At Woolsey, US 15 meets the northern end of SR 234 (Sudley Road) and reduces to two lanes.
 North of Bull Run, where the road enters Loudoun County, the highway passes through a pair of roundabouts at Gilberts Corner.
 US 15 meets US 50 (John Mosby Highway) at the second roundabout.
-The U.S. Highway runs along the east flank of the Bull Run Mountains as it passes James Monroe's estate of Oak Hill just south of the Little River and Oatlands Plantation in the community of Oatlands at its crossing of Goose Creek.
+The U.S. Highway runs along the east flank of the Bull Run Mountains as it passes James Monroe's estate of Oak Hill just south of the Little River and Oatlands Historic House & Gardens in the community of Oatlands at its crossing of Goose Creek.